Martin's Blog

 Everything which I call a conjecture in this post is known to be true: they all follow from Finiteness Theorem I. Proving Finiteness Theorem I was the bulk of Faltings’ work, but I am not going to talk about that today.

-Finiteness Theorem I. Given a number field $K$ and an abelian variety $A$ defined over $K$, there are only finitely many isomorphism classes of abelian varieties defined over $K$ and isogenous to $A$.
+Finiteness Theorem I. Given a number field K and an abelian variety A defined over K, there are only finitely many isomorphism classes of abelian varieties defined over K and isogenous to A.

 Overview